ThinkWithPbody/YifuDesignLab/docs/Projects/2024/Escape From Tarkov/index.md

 	- **Patches** are named `SPT <SPTVersion>_<Package>.<Patch>`.
 They are smaller and incomplete, meant to be installed sequentially after packages to distribute mod and config updates quickly.
 5. **Select** the MO profile for the current patch (or package if no patch has been distributed yet).
 	- **Profiles** are the fastest way to switch between mod lists, but they only work if you've already imported all mods they reference first.
-	- The **PersistentFiles** mod is how default configs are distributed and also functions as an archive for your SPT settings and profile when you start playing.
-Be ware of SPT profile incompatibilities between major version updates.
+	- The **PersistentFiles** mod is how default configs are distributed and also functions as an archive for your SPT settings and profile when you start playing. **Always load PersistentFiles with a Priority of 0.** Be ware of SPT profile incompatibilities between major version updates.

 ## Project Fika (MPT)